anominous/get/README.md

 End of a line:
 [+number] Number of new images that are downloaded
-[-] The thread has new images, but the new image are of a type you don't want to download
+[-] The thread has new images, but they are of a type you don't want to download
 ```

 ####Advanced Options